-If you're not quite sure about which smartphone is right for you, be sure to check out our handy buying guide on page two to help you narrow down your choice.
+Every smartphone on this list has been tested and benchmarked in full, but we'll be updating this list regularly with new entries as and when they come in for review.
+Be sure to also check out our handy buying guide on page two to help narrow down your choice even further.
 We explain everything from which operating system you should go for to screen quality, battery life and performance, and how much storage you'll need.
 We also explain whether you need 4G and the best ways to buy your new handset.

 The Motorola Moto X Force is truly the king of all smartphones.
 With its incredible shatterproof display, you never need to worry about breaking your phone's screen ever again.
 We've hit it with a baseball bat, chucked it on the floor (concrete or otherwise) and it's come out completely unscathed.

 It's an astonishing feat of engineering, and to make things even better, Motorola has also equipped it with a gorgeous 5.4in 2,560x1,440 AMOLED panel, a super fast octa-core processor, a fantastic camera and one of the largest batteries we've seen this year.
 Even if you've never dropped a smartphone in your life, you never know when that dreaded day might arrive.
 With the Moto X Force, you can just keep on rolling with the punches, making it our top smartphone of 2015.